MarioDanteGetawJr/MarioDanteGetawJr/README.md

 ## Hi there 👋

 My name is Mario, but I go by my middle name, Dante, and I am a soon to be Computer Science graduate from Wittenberg University interested in all things IT!
 When I am not working or learning about IT, I can be found watching or playing football, basketball, and golf.
-I am a former College Football player at Wittenberg.

 - 🔭 I’m currently working on a password manager application with two other senior Computer Science students at my school, check out the current progress [here](https://github.com/MarioDanteGetawJr/Senior-Capstone---Password-Manager)
 - 🌱 I have recently completed an assortment of Machine Learning projects using Python, check them out [here](https://github.com/MarioDanteGetawJr/Machine-Learning-Projects)